cincodenada/old_controllers-pcb/BUILDING.md

 ![End result](img/sz/600/headers_clipped.jpg)

-Once clipped, you can put them in placed - again, if using the jig, place them long-end down.
+Once clipped, you can put them in place - again, if using the jig, place them long-end down.
 Otherwise, I advise using an alligator clip/helping hand/etc to hold the headers in place:

 ![Headers in place without jig](img/sz/400/headers_in_place.jpg)
 ![Headers in place without jig](img/sz/400/headers_in_frame.jpg)